mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 ```
 all replicas will be removed.
 The filename will only be removed from the logical namespace if there is no replica left.

-### Small exercise

-1. Replicate a file to three different resources
-2. Explore `itrim` and trim the number of replicas to 1 (1 original and 1 replica)

 ### Resources have a life of their own